 Minnesota Daily Fantasy Sports

 The only online gaming option that Minnesotans have is daily fantasy sports (DFS).
 Even the future of daily fantasy sports hangs in the balance after a bill to designate DFS as a game of skill was shot down in April 2018.
 As many residents know, cash prizes can only be awarded for games of skill and are illegal if given as prizes for casino/gambling games.
-Currently there is no ruling on the legality of DFS, so Minnesota residents may access the following daily fantasy sites.
-The following represent the best operators for Minnesota daily fantasy sports:
+Currently there is no ruling on the legality of daily fantasy betting in Minnesota, so residents may access the following daily fantasy sites.

 - Our team of casino experts follow closely all updates from the Minnesota Gambling Control Board, so we will keep you posted for any developments.

 - We keep up with the gambling-related news by following trusted local news media such as Star Tribune.

 - Free access to articles and reviews such as The Best Online Slots and The Best Online Roulette, written from an insider’s perspective.

 - MN Gambling control Board

 - Star Tribune